What is Presbyopia? Are Your Digital Devices Giving It to You?1

 2. Use eye drops that are effective in relieving eye strain

-Eye drops specially formulated to relieve symptoms of digital eye strain, such as Rohto® Digi Eye®, can soothe redness, dryness, and irritation.
+Eye drops specially formulated to relieve symptoms of digital eye strain, such as Rohto® Digi Eye®, can soothe the redness, dryness, and irritation of presbyopia.

 3. Eat foods rich in astaxanthin and lutein

 Astaxanthin and lutein remove active oxygen and free radicals, and help relieve eye strain.
 Lutein is found in spinach, broccoli, pumpkin, and carrots, while astaxanthin is found in the red coloring of salmon, salmon roe, shrimp, and crab.
-If it’s difficult for you to get these foods in your diet, ask your health care professional if taking oral supplements is right for you.
+If it’s difficult for you to get these foods in your diet, ask your health care provider if supplements are right for you.

 4. Do some light exercise before going to bed